 Save time by baking several loaves of bread at a time and freezing the extras.

-Get ahead on your holiday meal prep by making all of your bread and rolls a few weeks before your guests arrive and then popping them into the freezer.
-Then just thaw them in the fridge overnight and warm them up right before you eat.
+Get ahead on your holiday meal preparation by making all of your bread and rolls a few weeks before your guests arrive and then popping them into the freezer.
+Then thaw them in the fridge overnight and warm them up right before you eat.

 Freeze bread dough instead of finished loaves.
 It'll take up less space and allow you to enjoy fresh-baked bread whenever you want.
 You can even toss it in the oven frozen.
 Just keep an eye on your bread toward the end of its bake time and add extra minutes as needed.
 You might find that it takes as much as an extra 15 minutes to bake.